What do you want from a holiday?

 - Trip Advisor – things to do in Caithness and Sutherland

 - Venture North – area guides

 - North Coast 500 – Caithness

 Noss Head lighthouse was built almost 170 years ago in 1849 under the supervision of Alan Stevenson (uncle of Robert Louis Stevenson).

 It was automated in 1987 and the rotating light was replaced by LEDs in 2018.
 Each lighthouse has a different sequence of lights and the light at Noss Head shines every 20 seconds across the North Sea and Sinclair Bay.

-The Noss Head peninsular is also home to the ruined Castles Sinclair Girnigoe, two castles built by the clan who built the Roslyn chapel; they rise straight up from the cliffs standing side by side and surrounded on three sides by water.
+The Noss Head peninsula is also home to the ruined Castle Sinclair Girnigoe, built by the clan who built the Roslyn chapel; it rises straight up from the cliffs and is surrounded on three sides by water.

 A hidden sandy beach called Sandigoe is tucked between the lighthouse and the castle.